Vixx-X/ati2-lab2/README.md

 # ATI2 Lab2

-Example of a todo CRUD using DRF and Ract in django
+Example of a todo CRUD using DRF and React in django

 Installation tested on Ubuntu 20.04.1 LTS.